Teacher Training Lineage

 The integrity and fidelity of this collaborative are fully expressed in each member.
 Through continued collaboration and the sharing of curricula, pedagogy and research methodology, the fields of MBSR and mindfulness-based interventions (MBIs) are strengthened.
 The Global Mindfulness Collaborative exemplifies the standards for MBSR and expands the fields of MBSR and other Mindfulness-Based Programs through responsible knowledge translation of research and experiential training in areas that serve health and well-being.”

 Listen to Jon Kabat-Zinn as he speaks about the eight-week MBSR curriculum, mindfulness, and the Global Mindfulness Collaborative (GMC).
+This interview was conducted in 2022 by Jon Aaron, a colleague and member of the GMC.

 Teacher Training Recognition